DSharpPlus/DSharpPlus/docs/articles/beyond_basics/builders/ChannelBuilder.md

     .WithName("Awesome Category")
     .CreateAsync(ctx.Guild);
 ```
-OR u can create the guild by using an action
+OR u can create the channel by using an action

 ```cs
 await ctx.Guild.CreateChannelAsync(x =>